-To try to understand their personality a little more, rather than just learning what they do for a living and where they come from, you can start to ask them little anecdotal questions that give you a different glimpse.
-Hopefully, this will lead to some banter or it will help you find out some overlapping interests, qualities, and preferences.
+Rather than asking what they do for a living and where they come from, you can ask them little anecdotal questions that give you a glimpse into what their personality is like.
+Hopefully, this leads to some banter or helps you find out some overlapping interests, qualities, and preferences.

 - What are your favorite travel destinations, and why?

 - Do you like movies or TV shows better?